-GBI is associated with the United Nations Department of Public Information (DPI), which aims at facilitating an exchange of information and development of partnerships within UN offices as well as with not-for-profit organizations around the world, to enhance interaction with and understanding of the work of the United Nations.
+GBI is associated with the United Nations Department of Public Information (DPI), which aims at facilitating an exchange of information and development of partnerships within UN offices as well as with not-for-profit organizations around the world, to enhance interaction with an understanding of the work of the United Nations.
 Many of the issues addressed by GBI are relevant to the work of the UN, including reproductive and sexual rights, human organ trafficking, and the ethics of population aging.

 Global Bioethics Initiative (GBI) is a tax-exempt 501(c)(3) international, non-profit organization co-founded in 2011 by Ana Lita, Ph.D. and Charles Debrovner, M.D.

-Mission: Global Bioethics Initiative (GBI) is dedicated to fostering public awareness and understanding of bioethical issues, as well as to exploring solutions to bioethical challenges.
+Global Bioethics Initiative (GBI) is dedicated to fostering public awareness and understanding of bioethical issues, and to exploring solutions to bioethical challenges.

 Why Study Global Bioethics?

 Why Host the International Bioethics Summer School?

-- Review important ethical, philosophical, and social problems in medicine, health, and biomedical research from a global perspective.
+- Review important ethical, philosophical, and social problems in medicine, health, and biomedical research through the scope of global perspective.

 - Develop critical skills for evaluating and articulating ethical and philosophical claims, arguments, and goals frequently found in medical and biomedical research literature and policies.

 - Formulate, present, and defend ethical positions on a bioethical issue and to be able to communicate these ideas and conclusions effectively.

 - Cultivate networking skills, and foster contacts with academics, healthcare professionals, policy decision makers, bioethicists, and lawyers, among others.